 We know that access to the American Dream depends greatly on race, ethnicity, and gender.
 We also know that underrepresented minority populations tend to have worse health outcomes on a variety of measures.
 Are barriers to upward mobility faced by these populations a potential driver of their poorer health outcomes?

-We have explored this question in three studies thus far.
-In the first, “Structural racism, economic opportunity, and racial health disparities: Evidence from U.S. counties” (2020), we used newly released county-level race- and gender-specific data on economic opportunity (measured as the income a child in a poor household could expect to make as an adult) to assess correlations between racial gaps in economic opportunity and adult mortality.
+We have explored this question in several ways.
+In one of our first studies, “Structural racism, economic opportunity, and racial health disparities: Evidence from U.S. counties” (2020), we used newly released county-level race- and gender-specific data on economic opportunity (measured as the income a child in a poor household could expect to make as an adult) to assess correlations between racial gaps in economic opportunity and adult mortality.
 Focusing on Black Americans and Whites, we found a correlation between the racial opportunity gap and the racial mortality gap across U.S. counties.
 These results suggest that the racial opportunity gap may serve as a useful marker of structural racism, defined by Dr. Rachel Hardeman and colleagues as the “confluence of institutions, culture, ideology, and codified practices that generate and perpetuate inequity among racial and ethnic groups.”
 We intend to use this measure in future work.

 Using data from the 1991-2015 US national Youth Risk Behavior Survey (YRBS), we conducted a natural experiment comparing smoking and alcohol use among minority 11th and 12th graders before and after ban implementation, using states that did not implement bans as controls.
 We found that in states with an affirmative action ban, underrepresented minority 11th and 12th graders reported increased rates of risky behaviors compared to peers in states without a ban, including a 3.8% increase in smoking.
 The impacts on high-school student health behaviors is consistent with other research showing how affirmative action policies affect educational performance, college attendance, and earnings in adulthood.